TargetHolding/pyspark-cassandra/README.md

 Compatibility
 -------------

-Currently PySpark Cassandra has been succesfully used with Spark version 1.4.0 and 1.4.1 and DataStax Spark Cassandra Connector version 1.4.
-The tests pass when using Spark 1.5.{0,1,2}.
+Currently PySpark Cassandra has been succesfully used with Spark version 1.4 and DataStax Spark Cassandra Connector version 1.4.
+The tests pass when using Spark 1.5.
 However, as per the documentation of the Spark Cassandra Connector from Datastax on which this package builds, this support is not guaranteed.

-Use an older version of PySpark Cassandra with Spark 1.2.0, 1.2.1, 1.2.2, 1.3.0 and 1.3.1.
+PySpark Cassandra should be compatible with Spark 1.3.1.
+However, due to [SI-8504](https://issues.scala-lang.org/browse/SI-8504) some unit / integration tests fail.

 Feedback on (in-)compatibility is much appreciated.